Almost every day, a reader emails us asking about online data entry jobs.

 Skills for Online Data Entry

 However, there’s a stark difference between being able to do the work and being good at it.
-These are the skills and attributes that will make you a natural for data entry work:
+These are the basic skills and attributes that will make you a natural for data entry work:

 - Tenacity – data entry work can get seriously repetitive, so you need tenacity to stick with it.

 - Technical competence – as with any online work, the more skilled you are at navigating your computer, the easier the work becomes.
-Check out our article on computer fundamentals to see how you measure up.

 Equipment for Data Entry Work